Dermi Atlas Professional EULA

 In this Agreement, "Health Information" refers collectively to:

-- "Protected Health Information" (PHI) as defined by the U.S. Health Insurance Portability and Accountability Act (HIPAA); and
+- "Protected Health Information" (PHI) as defined by the U.S. Health Insurance Portability and Accountability Act (HIPAA);

 4.2 Local Data Custody